slash071/atlas/src/chapter_01/sub/basics.md

     Paragraph 4

-You can also replace three dashes with three asterisks or underscore and have the same result.
+You can also replace three dashes with three asterisks or underscores and have the same result.
-As we mentioned before, three or more of those characters will create a horizontal rule, so you can have as many dashes or underscores or asterisks on the same line and it will give you the same horizontal rule.
+As we mentioned before, three or more of those characters will create a horizontal rule, so you can have as many dashes or underscores or asterisks on the same line, and it will give you the same horizontal rule.

 #### Links

-We can reference links in Markdown.
-We start off our links with square brackets;
-this would be the text that links refers to followed by parenthesis and with in the parenthesis, we put the web address that link is referring to.
-Also, we can add an optional title in the double quotes:
+In Markdown, you can create links by starting with square brackets containing the link text, followed immediately by parentheses containing the web address.
+You can also add an optional title, enclosed in double quotes, to provide additional context when a user hovers over the link:

     One of the most popular search engines is [google](https://google.com "Google Search")

 which would look like this:

-One of the most popular search engines is [google](https://google.com "Google Search").
+One of the most popular search engines is [google](https://google.com "Google Search")

-Now we are going to turn our attention to reference links.
-To do that in any place within the document, you can do to it this way:
+Now we are going to focus attention to reference links.
+To achieve this in any place within the document, you can do it this way:

     [ddg]:https://duckduckgo.com "DuckDuckGo Search Engine"